bootcoder/tipsNtricks/README.md

 It won't be easy but start building this skill now.
 Force yourself to leave the mouse behind.
 You're better than that mouse.
 You don't need no stinkin mouse.
 You have *Dev Hands*!!!

+Also long term mouse usage can lead to RSI which is a seriously legit thing to avoid.

 Also worth noting that sublimes ```⌘ p``` is hands down the fastest way to get around a working directory.